Children Law Solicitors | Social Services Advice | Howells Solicitors

 See more on our special guardianship page.

-Children Law Solicitors Frequently Asked Questions
+Children Law Frequently Asked Questions

-The local authority is likely to become involved with matters concerning children if they are concerned for a child’s welfare.
+A social worker is likely to become involved with matters concerning children if they are concerned for a child’s welfare.
 This can be that the child is regularly missing school, is at risk of violence or the local authority have concerns in respect of your parenting, behaviour or even people you associate with if they pose a risk to the child.

 The Children Act 1989 provides the framework for child protection in England.
 The key principles include the paramount nature of the child’s welfare and the expectations and requirements around duties of care to children.